riteshvg/tlpairways/documentation/ADOBE_TARGET_DESTINATION_TRIVIA.md

 ### Local Testing (Without Adobe Target)

-The component automatically falls back to local data when Adobe Target is unavailable.

-#### Test URLs:
-1. **Bengaluru**: Search for flights to BLR
-2. **Delhi**: Search for flights to DEL
-3. **Kolkata**: Search for flights to CCU
-4. **Hyderabad**: Search for flights to HYD
-5. **Kochi**: Search for flights to COK
+By default the banner now renders **only when Adobe Target returns an offer**.
+If at.js is not loaded or no experience is active, the banner remains hidden to avoid showing stale content.

+#### Ways to test locally:
+1. **Connect to Adobe Target sandbox** – load at.js with sandbox credentials and enable the activity.
+2. **Mock Adobe Target** – stub `window.adobe.target.getOffer` / `applyOffer` to return the HTML templates below.
+3. **Use Storybook / static sandbox** – drop the HTML template directly into a test page to preview styling.

 #### Expected Behavior:
+- Banner stays hidden until Adobe Target injects the experience
-- Banner appears between search summary and flight results
+- When an offer is delivered, it appears between the search summary and flight results
-- Displays destination-specific trivia
-- Responsive design on mobile
+- Responsive design and animations still apply once rendered
-- Smooth animation on load

 ### Testing with Adobe Target